shrabanti31/shrabanti87.github.io/_pages/publications.md

 ======
 * Gene Regulatory Network Learning via Directed Acyclic Graph (In Progress)

-* Proteogenomic Analysis in pediatric Brain Tumor (In progress)
+* Proteogenomic Analysis in Pediatric Brain Tumor (In progress)

 * **Chowdhury, Shrabanti** et al. Proteogenomic Analysis of Ovarian Cancer Cell-line Response to Carboplatin (Near Submission, to be submitted in **Cell**)